instructlab/instructlab/README.md

 ## 📋 Requirements

 - **🍎 Apple M1/M2/M3 Mac or 🐧 Linux system** (tested on Fedora).
 We anticipate support for more operating systems in the future.
+  **NOTE:** This CLI tool can also be used on x86 (Intel/ AMD) based Macs for interacting with a pre-trained LLM.
+However, it would not be efficient to also train a model on these systems if they lack a GPU or equivalent AI acceleration hardware.
 - C++ compiler
 - Python 3.9+
 - Approximately 60GB disk space (entire process)
+- Note: This cli tool can also be used on x86 (Intel/ AMD) based Macs for interacting (i.e. chatting)  with a pre-trained LLM.
+However it would not usually be efficient to also train a model on these systems if they lack a GPU or equivalent AI acceleration hardware.

 On Fedora Linux this means installing:
 ```shell